wachin/adb-send-files/README.md

     main-run-script.sh

-and open it with bash, if bash not appear you need to write that in the options:
+and open it with bash.
+If bash not appear you need to write that in the options:

 Right clic in the script /  Properties / Open with / othe application / Use personalized order /